 Legal mentions - EN |FR

-Jean-Baptiste Robin is regarded as one of the most prominent French concert organists and composers of today.
+Jean-Baptiste Robin is widely regarded as one of today’s most prominent French concert organists and composers.

-With his appointment in 2010 as Organist of the Royal Chapel at the Palace of Versailles, he was secured a place in a long line of famous French organists.
-He also serves as Professor of Organ and Composition at the Conservatoire à Rayonnement Régional in Versailles.
+He serves as Organist of the Royal Chapel at the Palace of Versailles, joining a prestigious lineage of celebrated French organists.
+He is also Professor of Organ and Composition at the Conservatoire à Rayonnement Régional in Versailles and, beginning in 2025, Visiting Professor at the Royal Academy of Music in London.

-He has been a featured recitalist at well-known international concert halls : the Walt Disney Concert Hall in Los Angeles, Madrid National Auditorium, Berliner Philharmoniker, Philharmonie and Auditorium de Radio France in Paris, Woolsey Hall in New Haven, the Cincinnati Museum Center at Union Terminal, the Mariinsky Theater in St. Petersburg, Russia, the National Centre for the Performing Arts and the Forbidden City Concert Hall in Beijing, China, the Sejong Cultural Center in Seoul, Korea, and Musashino Concert Hall in Tokyo, Japan.
+His extensive performance career has taken him to 20 European countries, Russia, Israel, Asia (China, Japan, and South Korea), Canada, and nearly half of the U.S. states.
+He has appeared at renowned international venues such as the Walt Disney Concert Hall in Los Angeles, the Maison Symphonique in Montréal, the Madrid National Auditorium, the Berliner Philharmonie, the Philharmonie and Auditorium de Radio France in Paris, Woolsey Hall in New Haven, the Cincinnati Museum Center at Union Terminal, the Mariinsky Theatre in St. Petersburg, the National Centre for the Performing Arts and the Forbidden City Concert Hall in Beijing, the Sejong Cultural Center in Seoul, and Gulangyu Organ Museum.

-In Europe Jean-Baptiste Robin performed in international festivals in Haarlem, Toulouse-les-orgues, Madrid, Dresden, Porto, Bucarest, San Sebastian among many others.
-In France he was invited to famous churches like Notre-Dame, Saint-Sulpice and Saint-Eustache in Paris, and European cathedrals in Cologne, Geneva, Porto, Monaco and also in Poitiers where he was appointed organist of the world-known François-Henri Clicquot organ from 2000-2010.
+In Europe, he has been featured in leading international festivals in Haarlem, Toulouse-les-Orgues, Madrid, Dresden, Porto, Bucharest, and San Sebastián, among many others.
+In France, he has performed in landmark churches such as Notre-Dame, Saint-Sulpice, and Saint-Eustache in Paris, and in major cathedrals including Cologne, Geneva, Porto, Monaco, and Poitiers, where he served from 2000 to 2010 as organist of the world-famous François-Henri Clicquot organ.

-As a master teacher, he was artist in residence at Oberlin Conservatory of Music and at Yale University, in the USA.
-He has taught several times at the International Summer Academy for Organists in Haarlem, Holland and gives master classes around the world, including Eastman School of Music, USA and the Beijing Central Conservatory, China.
+As a master teacher, he has been Artist in Residence at Oberlin Conservatory of Music and at Yale University in the United States.
+He has taught at the International Summer Academy for Organists in Haarlem, the Leipzig Summer Academy, and has given masterclasses worldwide, including at the Eastman School of Music (USA) and the Beijing Central Conservatory (China).
+He has served on juries for many of the world’s most prestigious international organ competitions, including the Canadian International Organ Competition (Montréal), St. Albans, Dietrich Buxtehude, and Gottfried Silbermann competitions.

 He has recorded the complete works of Jehan Alain (Brilliant Classics), Felix Mendelssohn, Louis Marchand (Triton), and François Couperin as well as his own compositions.
 These recordings have been consistently praised by music critics and have won numerous prizes in France and England, including several Golden Diapason, the Editor's Choice by Gramophone, the Charles Cros Academy and the Preis der deutschen Schallplattenkritik Vierteljahresliste.
 In 2023, his last recording of his works was awarded a "Choc de Classica".

-Jean-Baptiste Robin has composed over forty works ranging from those for solo instruments to symphony orchestra and his works have been performed by various ensembles such as the Orchestre National de France, the Philharmonia Orchestra, Colonne Orchestra, Pays-de-Savoie Orchestra, the Maitrise de Notre-Dame de Paris, under the batons of conductors Pierre Boulez, Marin Alsop, Laurent Petitgirard, Roberto Fores Veres and Jean Deroyer, and performers including François Salque and Xavier Phillips (cello), David Guerrier and Romain Leleu (trumpet), François Chaplin (piano), and many organists around the world.
+Robin has composed over forty works, ranging from solo pieces to large-scale orchestral scores.
+His music has been performed by ensembles such as the Orchestre National de France, the Philharmonia Orchestra, the Orchestre des Pays de la Loire, and the Maîtrise de Notre-Dame de Paris, under conductors including Pierre Boulez, Marin Alsop, Laurent Petitgirard, Roberto Forés Veses, and Jean Deroyer.
+His collaborators include François Salque and Xavier Phillips (cello), David Guerrier and Romain Leleu (trumpet), François Chaplin (piano), and numerous organists worldwide.
 His powerful and inspired music expresses, shows, tells, and gives to imagination... by the use of symmetrical modes of his own, and called reflective...
 It lays the foundations of a large and stable universe and invents a singular and immediately recognizable color."
 (Michel Gribenski).
 In 2018 he won the Grand Prix Lycéen des Compositeurs in Radio France, in 2017 he was awarded composer of the year from the Belgium Radio.

-He is a laureate of the Lagardère Foundation, the Banque Populaire Group Foundation, he receives the George Enesco (2009) and Hervé Dugardin (2016) Prizes from SACEM as well as the Nadia and Lili Boulanger Prize from the Academy of Fine Arts (2023).
+A laureate of the Lagardère Foundation and the Banque Populaire Group Foundation, Robin has also received the George Enescu Prize (2009) and the Hervé Dugardin Prize (2016) from SACEM, as well as the Nadia and Lili Boulanger Prize from the Académie des Beaux-Arts (2023).

-Jean-Baptiste Robin studied at the National Superior Conservatory of Music in Paris, winning seven Premier Prix and two postgraduate diplomas in theory and organ performance.
-He studied the organ with Marie-Claire Alain, Olivier Latry, Michel Bouvard, and Louis Robilliard, and composition with George Benjamin at King's College, London.
+He studied at the Conservatoire National Supérieur de Musique de Paris, earning seven Premiers Prix and two postgraduate diplomas in theory and organ performance.
+His organ teachers included Marie-Claire Alain, Olivier Latry, Michel Bouvard, and Louis Robilliard, and he studied composition with George Benjamin at King’s College London.

 Jean Baptiste Robin is represented in North America exclusively by Phillip Truckenbrod Concert Artists, LLC.